camunda/camunda-docs/docs/components/experimental/rpa/rpa-integration-with-camunda.md

 ## RPA runtime

-The RPA runtime facilitates the execution of your RPA scripts and is suitable for both local testing and script execution from your Camunda SaaS [cluster](//guides/create-cluster.md).
+You can use the RPA runtime to run your RPA scripts for both local testing or from your Camunda SaaS [cluster](//guides/create-cluster.md).

 - **For a full development setup**: Visit the [Camunda Prototype RPA Worker GitHub repository](https://github.com/camunda/rpa-runtime).
 - **For a Windows setup without Python**: Take the following steps: